7:00AM to 5:00PM

 If you’re constantly troubled by pipe damage and leakage, it would be best to consider repiping.
 But knowing when to repipe is the key.
 Usually, after a couple of decades, all pipes start corroding, which disrupts the hot and cold water supply.

 The two most common pipes available are copper pipes and pex pipes.
 Copper and pex are the most sought-after materials for fixing a leak.
 But which one should you purchase?
 Which is more budget-friendly or more long-lasting?
-Some would probably convince you the one with very little maintenance and less labor compared to other materials is the number one pick.
-And other would consider the flexible pipes a better choice.
-Well, a flexible material sounds right for tight spaces instead of rigid copper, but there’s also soft copper to consider especially for your heat pumps.
+Some would probably convince you the one with very little maintenance and less labour compared to other materials is the number one pick.
+Others would consider the flexible pipes a better choice.
+A flexible material sounds right for tight spaces instead of rigid copper, but there’s also soft copper to consider, especially for your heat pumps.

 Pex is more flexible.
-Plastic pipes and pex requires fewer connections, and it allows professional plumbers to connect the tubing easily for a smooth installation.
-It is because pex comprises cross-linking polyethylene material, delivering stability and attractiveness to your pipe system. it’s also available in different sizes, with the shortest being ¼ inches and the longest 4 inches.
+Plastic pipes and pex require fewer connections, allowing professional plumbers to connect the tubing easily for a smooth installation.
+It is because pex comprises cross-linking polyethylene material, delivering stability and attractiveness to your pipe system.
+It’s also available in different sizes, with the shortest being ¼ inches and the longest 4 inches.

 On the other hand, copper is sturdy and one of the strongest metals for repiping.
 Choosing copper ensures that your pipes last longer, offering value for money.

-It is always better to know more before deciding on matters.
-And knowing which pipe is more suitable for you before you buy them is no exception.
+Knowing more before deciding on matters is always better, and knowing which pipe is more suitable for you before buying is no exception.
 Will pex piping suit your lifestyle more?
-Or are you better off with using copper.
-Check out the list below and see if your supposed pipe, carrying water, is either pex or copper.
+Or are you better off using copper?
+Check out the list below and see if your supposed pipe carrying water is pex or copper.

-Understanding the water quality running through the pipes is critical for choosing a suitable material. it’s essential to ask the plumber or building manager whether the water is acidic, chlorinated or neutral.
+Understanding the water quality running through the pipes is critical for choosing a suitable material.
+Ask the plumber or building manager whether the water is acidic, chlorinated or neutral.
 If it’s the latter, you can use pex pipes.
 But it’s imperative to purchase copper for the former.

 Similarly, water temperature determines which material works best in your home.
-Copper has higher resistance. it’s ideal for temperatures reaching over 80 degrees Celsius.
-Whereas pex is more suited to cooler conditions.
+Copper has higher resistance.
+It’s ideal for temperatures reaching over 80 degrees Celsius.
+At the same time, pex is more suited to cooler conditions.

 As mentioned, pex is flexible and perfect for repiping hard-to-reach areas.
 It ensures smooth and easy installation for small and medium-sized apartments with crawl spaces and convoluted corners.

-What’s more, it’s crucial to think about maintenance and safety when redoing your pipeline.
-On both these counts, pex is the right choice, delivering long-lasting and reliable performance.
+When redoing your pipeline, it’s crucial to consider maintenance and safety.
+Pex is the right choice on both counts, delivering long-lasting and reliable performance.

-Now, for repiping in an open space, exposed to external elements and animals like rodents, copper is your best bet.
+Copper is the best material for repiping in an open space exposed to external elements and animals like rodents.
 It can withstand extreme conditions while preventing animals from burrowing into the pipeline.

-While copper lasts longer, a pex pipe also includes advantages you don’t want to miss.
+While copper lasts longer, a pex pipe includes advantages you don’t want to miss.

-Pex costs less than other piping solutions, so you can afford to use it according to your needs.
-It has fewer joints, so you can complete work quickly without compromising quality. it’s also highly resistant to both hot and cold water, meaning you won’t face reliability issues.
+Pex costs less than other piping solutions, so you can use it to meet your needs.
+It has fewer joints, so you can complete work quickly without compromising quality.
+It’s also highly resistant to hot and cold water, meaning you won’t face reliability issues.

 We found that pex can expand or contract with the changing temperatures without incurring damage.
 As We’ve discussed, it has fewer joints, thanks to cross-linking polyethylene, which makes it incredibly flexible.
-Long story short, it won’t burst, and it stores heat inside the tube to help maintain optimum water temperature.
+It won’t burst, and stores heat inside the tube to help maintain optimum water temperature.

 However, there are also a few downsides to using pex pipes.